BrunoDG/NiiVueReader/README.md

 ## Project Structure

-Inside each folder, from `neuro-frontend` and `backend`, you can find more about each part's structures.
+Inside each folder, from `frontend-js` and `backend`, you can find more about each part's structures.